Disease/Disorder

 Treatment outcomes involve the cooperation of the patient, the parents of young patients, and the athletic trainers and coaches in those involved in sports injuries.
 Sport psychologists can address coping with the natural process of the disease, the timing of recovery, and the treatment expectations.

-The return to premorbid activities, such as the return to play in athletes and return to work in professional individuals are important aspects in the management of shoulder injuries.
-There should be a multidisciplinary approach, with discussion of the natural process of the injury, treatment options, and patient’s goals in order to make an informed decision.
+The return to premorbid activities, such as the return to play in athletes and return to work in professional individuals, are important aspects in the management of shoulder injuries.
+There should be a multidisciplinary approach, with discussion of the natural process of the injury, treatment options, and the patient’s goals to make an informed decision.
+The Bern Consensus recommends individualized return to play decisions guided by staged load progression and functional milestones.
+Surgical timing in-season for athletes requires balancing recurrence risk, time lost, and team needs.21

 Rehabilitation Management and Treatments